jesseadams/archlinux_packages/README.md

 Please install the [pkgbuild-introspection](https://github.com/falconindy/pkgbuild-introspection) package to build and maintain .AURINFO metadata files.

     cd foo
+    ../md5s.sh
+    # Copy the new MD5 checksums into the PKGBUILD file
+    ../md5s.sh -v
     mkaurball

 Then you can upload foo-1.0.0-1.src.tar.gz via the [AUR submit page](https://aur.archlinux.org/submit/).